skyvers/skyve-dev-guide/chapters/customers.md

 (and therefore also users at the default login page).

 #### Internationalisation
-Internationalisation and language support can also be specified when declaring the customer using the _language_ attribute.
+Internationalisation and language support can also be specified when declaring the customer using the _language_ attribute , and Skyve supports both left-to-right and right-to-left languages.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>